actualizado

 We need help with the dogs for about 3 hours a day, 6 days a week.

-2) MOST IMPORTANT: Walk dogs - about 2 hours per day.
-Some days might be a long 2 hour walk with other friends in the hills, other days might be 15 minutes per dog leash training dogs on the street outside, or a half an hour or an hours walk in the nearby cemetery.
-The aim is to get 10-12 dogs out a day.
-Usually it's possible to take 2-3 dogs per person.
+1) MOST IMPORTANT: Walk dogs - about 2 hours per day.
+Some days might be a long 2 hour walk in the surrounding countryside, other days it might be a couple of half an hour, or hour long walks on leashes on the surrounding country roads (flat and shaded).
+The dogs are well behaved and usually it's possible to take 3-4 dogs per person.
 Often one of us can come with you.

-4) Wash dog blankets and towels and hang to dry - usually every second day.
+4) Wash dog blankets and towels and hang to dry - usually twice a week.

 5) Attend veterinary visits and assist with vaccinating, worming, wound care etc in the house - if you'd like to help with this we're more than happy to show you how it all works.
 We usually go once a week to the vet.